 |

-More of a new methodology designed from the ground up based
+More of a new methodology designed from the ground up to

-on the features and benefits of the online environment
+maximize the unique features and benefits of the online environment

 |